 Produce ugc ads for mobile games

-User-generated-style video ads are becoming faster to produce thanks to AI video tools that help designers and UA managers create assets quickly.
-For mobile games, this means you can refresh creatives more often, test new angles, and react to performance trends faster.
+User-generated-style video ads for mobile games are becoming faster to produce thanks to AI video tools that help designers and UA managers create assets quickly.
+This speeds up creative refreshes, supports constant testing of new ideas, and helps teams react to performance trends in acquisition campaigns.

 Many mobile game advertisers already rely heavily on AI-assisted creatives, with a large share of their video ads produced this way.
-To keep up, UA and creative teams need to stay on top of new AI tools and workflows that speed up UGC-style ad production while keeping quality, brand fit, and platform policies under control.
+To keep pace, UA teams need to stay aware of new AI tools and workflows that accelerate UGC-style ad production while maintaining quality, brand fit, and compliance with platform and store policies.

 In brief

-- AI video tools can significantly improve the efficiency of producing video ads for mobile games, letting designers and UA managers build UGC-style creatives quickly and at scale.
+- AI video tools can significantly improve the efficiency of producing video ads, allowing designers and campaign managers to build UGC-style creatives for mobile games quickly and at scale.

-- Some mobile game advertisers already run campaigns where a large percentage of video creatives are AI-assisted, showing that scalable, semi-automated production is becoming standard practice.
+- Some mobile game advertisers already run campaigns where a large percentage of ad creatives are AI-made or AI-assisted, showing that scalable, semi-automated production is becoming a standard approach.

 - To benefit from this shift, teams need clear principles for how they use AI in UGC ads, how they brief creators, and how these creatives support user acquisition goals and KPI targets for their mobile titles.